shdwpwn/rsescan/README.md

 ## Features

 - Fetch subdomains for a given domain.
-- Fetch certificates for a given domain.
+- Fetch IPs from certificates for a given domain.
-- Fetch certificates for a given organization.
+- Fetch IPs from certificates for a given organization.

 ## Installation